Kaeska-repos/site-library/README.md

 # site-library
-This repository was created to store a website that will demonstrate work using the Django framework.
+This repository was created to store a website that will demonstrate my work using the Django framework.
+So far, the created site is "empty".
+There is a superuser: login "super", password "12345".